k0decraft/weatherTime/README.md

 A weather app, it uses the command line to find the curent weather in your city.

-Needs zip code or city and state.
+It just needs zip code or city and state.

 It's pretty cool, check it out.